justin13601/AICancer/README.md

 ## Background & Related Work
 ML is an evolving technology that is proving to be increasingly useful in cancer diagnosis.
-Algorithms are being created for some of the most common forms of the disease: brain cancer, prostate cancer, breast cancer, lung cancer, bone cancer, skin cancer and more [2].
+Algorithms are being created for some of the most common forms of the disease: brain, prostate, breast, lung, bone, skin and more [2].

 Most recently, a new project received praise for its ability to detect cancerous tumours extremely effectively [3].
 The initiative was led by Google Health and Imperial College London in an effort to use technology to enhance breast cancer screening methods [3].
 The algorithm was created using a sample set of 29,000 mammograms, and was tested against the judgement of professional radiologists [3].
 When verified against one radiologist, the effectiveness of the algorithm was proven to be better, on par with a two-person team [3].